CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 * Evan S
 * Tested on: Zephyrus ROG G14 - Windows 11, Ryzen 5800HS @ 3.20GHz, RTX 3060 Notebook

+## Overview
+This project focuses on implementing the classic boids flocking algorithm in a CUDA-accelerated environment.
+This README.md contains larger GIFs that may take some time to load (~50 MB).

 ## Visuals
 Boid counts of:
 5000,